glfw/glfw/README.md

    disconnected (#1615)
  - [Win32] Bugfix: Key name update modified global key state on Windows 10 1607 and later (#2018)
+ - [Win32] Bugfix: A window created maximized and undecorated would cover the whole monitor (#1806)
  - [Cocoa] Added support for `VK_EXT_metal_surface` (#1619)
  - [Cocoa] Added locating the Vulkan loader at runtime in an application bundle
  - [Cocoa] Moved main menu creation to GLFW initialization time (#1649)